Fishery Improvement Project

 Also in February, in meetings with fishery authorities, FIP partners requested the resumption of INIDEP’s fishery-independent surveys.
-This action reinforced the formal letter sent by CeDePesca to the National Undersecretary of Fisheries on the behalf of the partners of the Argentine red shrimp onshore FIP (the letter and its answer are to be found in that FIP’s Progress Update table, here and here).
+This action reinforced the formal letter sent by CeDePesca to the National Undersecretary of Fisheries on the behalf of the partners of the Argentine red shrimp onshore FIP (the letter and its answer are to be found in that FIP’s progress Update table at the bottom of this page).
 The formal answer to the aforementioned letter was that the survey was scheduled to start in March with cooperation of the private sector.

 On March 3rd, the Fisheries Federal Council met in the city of Buenos Aires and reviewed INIDEP’s independent survey plan.
 The plan was designed and agreed with the private sector, who provided a fishing vessel to be used as a scientific cruiser, as well as funds to carry out the survey.
 The selected fishing vessel was the Bogavante Segundo, owned by FIP partner Iberconsa.
 It should be noted that FIP partners Iberconsa and Newsan both offered their vessels to conduct the survey, and INIDEP researchers made their choice based on research criteria.
 The survey had a duration of 15 workdays and ended on March 23rd.